Skip to content

 Practical Strategies for High Protein Intake

-Spread protein across meals: Eating 50g protein at dinner then 15g at breakfast is less efficient for muscle growth than 30g, 35g, 35g split across three meals.
-Your muscles synthesize protein best when you eat 25–40g per meal.
+Spread protein across meals: Eating 50g protein at dinner and 15g at breakfast is less efficient for muscle growth than a 30g, 35g, 35g split across three meals.
+Your muscles synthesize protein best when you're giving them 25–40g per meal — not one giant hit.

-Use the "base + protein" method: Start every meal with a protein source.
+Use the "base + protein" method: Build every meal around a protein source.
 Breakfast: eggs or Greek yogurt.
 Lunch: chicken or fish.
 Dinner: beef or beans.
-This automatically ensures you hit targets without obsessive tracking.
+That's it.
+You'll hit your targets without tracking a single macro obsessively.

-Leverage cheap, shelf-stable proteins: Canned tuna, eggs, Greek yogurt, frozen chicken, cottage cheese, lentils, and peanut butter are all affordable and shelf-stable.
-You don't need to buy expensive protein powder to hit your goals.
+Cheap proteins are your best friend: Canned tuna, eggs, Greek yogurt, frozen chicken, cottage cheese, lentils, and peanut butter are all affordable and shelf-stable.
+Trust me on this one — you don't need expensive protein powder to hit your numbers.

 Frequently Asked Questions